zrebec/ZTMWebDeveloper/README.md

 If you click on the button, nothing happens.
 But we want to contact us on extra page.
 In this solution we used
 <https://mailchimp.com>.
 Mailchimp is an email marketing service.
 We use free account.
 With **Sign up** create your
 contact.
-But it's recommended add real eamil adress in sign up process but not your home address (becuase you can get lot of spam if your landing page will be online).
+But it's recommended add real email address in sign up process but not your home address (becuase you can get lot of spam if your landing page will be online).

 You must sign up, then create *Audience* and *Lading page* via Campaigns and make steps how page wants.
 After all